 How to teach the little ones in your life the importance of caring for their baby teeth, and helpful tips to know for Children’s Dental Health Month

-Every February, the American Dental Association (ADA) celebrates National Children’s Dental Health Month.
+Every February, the American Dental Association (ADA) celebrates National Healthy Oral Habits Kids Dental Health Month.
 This annual observation promotes healthy dental habits for kids and provides parents with fun ways to get their little ones excited about dental care.

 This year’s theme is all about teaching the youngins how drinking more water can improve their dental health and fight off the harmful effects of sugary drinks.
 Hence the slogan, “Water: Nature’s Drink.”

-Instilling good dental habits at a young age is one of the best ways to ensure your little one enjoys a lifetime full of healthy smiles.
+Instilling good dental habits at a young age is one of the best ways to ensure your little one enjoys a lifetime full of Healthy Oral Habits smiles.
 But making dental care fun and exciting for them isn’t always a walk in the park.

 To celebrate Children’s Dental Health Month, we put together some dentist-approved tips, helpful information, and fun activities to make dental care a blast for your child.